Supply

 | T | Taxes (indirect) | A tax on producers (VAT, excise duty) raises their cost of bringing the good to market → supply ↓.
 Cutting an indirect tax → supply ↑. |

-Beyond CONTEST, the IGCSE syllabus also mentions weather events (especially for agricultural products): a drought or flood destroys crops and shifts supply left; unusually good growing conditions shift supply right.
+Beyond CONTEST, another commonly examined non-price factor is weather events (especially for agricultural products): a drought or flood destroys crops and shifts supply left; unusually good growing conditions shift supply right.

 1. Costs of production.
 This is the single most-tested supply factor on the exam.
 Anything that raises a firm's costs reduces the profit it earns from each unit sold and so reduces supply at every price.